 7. Chinese Panda Coins

 Chinese Panda coins are produced by the Central Mint of China but are widely popular all over the world.
-The Chinese Panda series began with a Gold coin in 1982, followed by a Silver in 1983.
-This series has stood the test of time due to its quality Gold and Silver content along with the iconic designs.
+The Chinese Panda series began with a gold coin in 1982, followed by a silver in 1983.
+This series has stood the test of time due to its quality gold and silver content along with the iconic designs.
 Each year depicts the animal most closely associated with China, the great panda.
 Sometimes a single panda is shown, other times may use an adult and cub, but all coins feature exceptional detail of the beloved animal.
 The obverse of each coin depicts the Hall of Prayer for Abundant Harvests in the Temple of Heaven in Beijing, bringing in another timeless Chinese element.
-Both the 1 oz Gold Panda coin and its silver counterpart are popular with collectors and investors alike.
+Both the 1 oz Gold Panda coin and its silver counterparts are popular with collectors and investors.

 8. Somalian Elephant Coins